StevenRCE0/StevenRCE0/README.md

 # Greetings!

-I’m Steven Wong, currently working on CHI/UX experiments.
+I’m Steven Wong, currently working on [CHI/UX experiments](https://github.com/CoilsSIGHCI).

 Besides, I develop React/Next.js and SwiftUI applications as well as some ML stuff which are really common.

 Here are my repositories, most of them are just hobbies, some do work by chance!
+Don't forget to check out my organisation [CoilsSIGCHI](https://github.com/CoilsSIGHCI) for those experimental projects.

 ## Hobbies